mlliou112/waterwatch2.0/README.md

 Intel Hacks 2017

 ## Mission Statement and Goals
+Streams are really important.
+They provide essential functions such as drinking water, crop irrigation, recreation, habitat for aquatic ecosystems, and hydroelectric power.
 The world of environmental monitoring, especially in regards to citizen science monitoring, is fairly labor intensive, time consuming, and often requires expensive equipment and sensor kits.
 With Water Watch 2.0, we're looking to ease the data collection process by creating a customizable solution that is